edgedb/edgedb/docs/reference/environment.rst

 EDGEDB_SERVER_BIND_ADDRESS
 ..........................

-Specifies the network interface on which EdgeDB will listen inside the container.
-The default is ``0.0.0.0``, which means all interfaces.
-This usually doesn't need to be changed unless you run in ``host`` networking mode.
+Specifies the network interface on which EdgeDB will listen.

 Maps directly to the ``edgedb-server`` flag ``--bind-address``.
 The ``*_FILE`` and ``*_ENV`` variants are also supported.